JetBrains/teamcity-documentation/topics/c-script.md

 Choose one of the two options: enter a custom script body right inside the runner or specify a path to a C# script file (`.csx`).

+>If the submitted script references another script, make sure the path to the referenced script is specified relatively to the [build checkout directory](build-checkout-directory.md).

 </td>

 </tr>